The movement

 39%

 of citizens own a bicycle and have used it in the past year.
+This represents immense untapped potential.

 The turning point